sidiousvic/sidious.pizza/about.md

 </div>

-It's disturbed, loud, jammed, cold, hot but you can't say it's boring.
+It's a meltdown, disturbed, loud, jammed, cold, hot but you can't say it's boring.
 I may get sick of it all someday... but I will always call it home.

 <a name="thanks-for-visiting"></a>